onedata/onedata-documentation/docs/user-guide/spaces.md

 ## Space members

 Access control to Onedata spaces is built around the concept of user and group memberships.
-A space is accessible only to its members — in a typical scenario, this can be a group of scientists that work on the same research project and share the related datasets.
+Space is accessible only to its members — in a typical scenario, this can be a group of scientists that work on the same research project and share the related datasets.
 They may have different affiliations, but their view on the common space is the same, regardless of their institution of origin.
 Each user or group can be assigned different privileges in the space, depending on the capabilities they should have.
-In case of group memberships, each member of a group that belongs to a space inherits the group's privileges.
-For example, one may create a group called **space XYZ admins** and grant it all admin privileges in the **space XYZ**.
+In the case of group memberships, each member of a group that belongs to a space inherits the group's privileges.
+For example, one may create a group called **space XYZ admins** and grant all admin privileges in **space XYZ**.
 Any user that is added to the group will inherit the privileges and gain access to the **space XYZ** with admin privileges.

 ## Space privileges